 Approximately one year after the initial study took place, Humphreys tracked down the men with the assistance of some “friendly police officers.”
 Humphreys carefully disguised himself (which he says consisted of wearing "one of two possible hats"), showed up at participants’ homes, and conducted a brief interview, which was supposedly part of a social health survey of men.

 Humphreys’ results were fascinating and disproved common stereotypes about the typical tearoom patron.
 For instance, most of the men were actually married to women.
-Moreover, with the exception of the occasional stop for tea, many of these men appeared to have model marriages.
-After the publication of Humphreys’ research, police departments spent less time and effort prosecuting tearoom sex, an outcomes that many people saw as a positive development (e.g., if police resources are limited, should they be spent regulating sex between consenting adults or focused on preventing non-consensual sex crimes, such as rape and sexual assault?).
+Moreover, with the exception of the occasional stop for “tea,” many of these men appeared to have model marriages.
+After the publication of Humphreys’ research, police departments spent less time and effort prosecuting tearoom sex, an outcome that many people saw as a positive development.
+Think about it this way: if police resources are limited, should they be spent regulating sex between consenting adults or focused on preventing non-consensual sex crimes, such as rape and sexual assault?

 Despite the knowledge we gained from Humphreys’ study and the social impact it had, it is clear that participants’ rights were violated.
 Not only were they deceived, but their privacy was breeched in more ways than one (although I realize some of you might argue that people who have sex in a public place have already forfeited their right to privacy--but recognize that in the 1970s, homosexuality was highly stigmatized and largely underground, so there were very few outlets for same-sex activity).

 It was precisely because of studies like this that Institutional Review Boards and ethics panels were put in place in all major research universities.
 While some would argue that sex research is now over-regulated, most would probably agree that it’s for the best that scientists now need approval to wander into bathrooms and bedrooms in order to conduct research.